Padding (cryptography): Traffic analysis and protection via padding

 Even if perfect cryptographic routines are used, the attacker can gain knowledge of the amount of traffic that was generated.
-The attacker might not know what Alice and Bob were talking about, but can know that they were talking and how much they talked.
-In some circumstances this leakage can be highly compromising.
-Consider for example when a military is organising a secret attack against another nation: it may suffice to alert the other nation for them to know merely that there is a lot of secret activity going on.
+The attacker might not know what Alice and Bob were talking about but can know that they were talking and how much they talked.
+In some circumstances, this leakage can be highly compromising.
+For example, when a nation organises a secret attack against another nation, it may suffice to alert the other nation for it to know merely that there is much secret activity going on.

-As another example, when encrypting Voice Over IP streams that use variable bit rate encoding, the number of bits per unit of time is not obscured, and this can be exploited to guess spoken phrases.
+Another example is that when encrypting Voice Over IP streams that use variable bit rate encoding, the number of bits per unit of time is not obscured, which can be exploited to guess spoken phrases.
 Similarly, the burst patterns that common video encoders produce are often sufficient to identify the streaming video a user is watching uniquely.
 Even the total size of an object alone, such as a website, file, software package download, or online video, can uniquely identify an object, if the attacker knows or can guess a known set the object comes from.
 The side-channel of encrypted content length was used to extract passwords from HTTPS communications in the well-known CRIME and BREACH attacks.

-Padding an encrypted message can make traffic analysis harder by obscuring the true length of its payload.
-The choice of length to pad a message to may be made either deterministically or randomly; each approach has strengths and weaknesses that apply in different contexts.
+Padding an encrypted message can make traffic analysis more difficult by obscuring the true length of its payload.
+The choice of length to pad a message to may be made either deterministically or randomly.
+Both approaches have strengths and weaknesses, which apply in different contexts.